-Motorola phones, alongside Nokia phones, are champions of the budget smartphone market, so look no further if you're on the market for a decent device that won't break the bank, look no further.
+Motorola phones, alongside Nokia phones, and certain LG phones, are champions of the budget smartphone market.
+That means if you're looking for a decent handset that won't break the bank, you're in the right place.

 But Motorola has a lot of phones, especially ones that it releases all at the same time, so it can be a little hard getting your head around the products.
 That's why we've made this list of the best Moto phones to guide your hand.